stonecrusher/simpleMenuWizard/README.md

     * `image-context.css` when right-clicking on an image
     * `input-context.css` when right-clicking on an input-field
     * `link-context.css` when right-clicking on a link
+    * `main-hamburger.css` when left-clicking on the menu hamburger on top right
     * `media-context.css` when right-clicking on media like audio or html5 video
     * `select-context.css` when right-clicking on selected text or object
     * `sidebar-context.css` when right-clicking on items in bookmark- or history sidebar